geckoprojects-org/org.gecko.codec/docs/CodecDocs.md

+Our `CodecModule`, which is then built through the `CodecModule.Builder`, is an extension of the `org.eclipse.emfcloud.jackson.module.EMFModule`, which allows to set the additional configured properties and to overwrite the `com.fasterxml.jackson.databind.module.SimpleModule#setupModule` method, which is where we add our serializers/deserializers.

 ### The `CodecModelInfo`

 Another key ingredient is the `org.gecko.codec.info.CodecModelInfo` service.
 This is responsible for creating the `PackageCodecInfo` whenever a new `EPackage` is registered.
 The `PackageCodeInfo` is defined in the `org.gecko.codec.info.model`.
 For every `Eclassifier`, it contains info about codec annotations that might have been used (e.g, to specify the id strategy on to mark a feature as transient).
 This info will be them used and merged with the options passed to save/load a resource.